gleam-lang/gleam/docs/threat-model.md

 A bad actor could attempt to cause a malicious or modified binary to be published to GitHub Releases, or replace release assets after build.

-- The release workflow uses GitHub OIDC and artifact attestations to produce provenance for release assets, published alongside release archives as `.sigstore` files.
+- The release workflow uses GitHub OIDC and artefact attestations to produce provenance for release assets, published alongside release archives as `.sigstore` files.
 - Checksums are provided for release archives for users' integrity checking.